Distribution Bisimilarity via the Power of Convex Algebras: Probabilistic Automata

-Convex bisimilarity is (strong probabilistic) bisimilarity on the "convex closure" of the given PA.
+Convex bisimilarity is (strong probabilistic) bisimilarity on the ``convex closure" of the given PA.
 More precisely, consider the PA $M_c \,= \, (S, L, \to_c)$ in which $s \stackrel{a}{\to}_c \xi$ whenever $s \in S$ and $\xi$ is in the convex hull (see Section~\ref{sec:CA} for a definition) of the set $\{\zeta \in \Dis(S) \mid s \stackrel{a}{\to} \zeta\}$.
 Then convex bisimilarity of $M$ is bisimilarity of $M_c$.
 Hence, if bisimilarity is the behavioural equivalence of interest, we see that convex semantics arises from a different perspective on the representation of a PA: instead of seeing the given transitions as independent, we look at them as generators of infinitely many transitions in the convex closure.
+For readers familiar with the schedulers, convex bisimilarity means that schedulers in PA can randomise.

 There is yet another way to understand PA, as belief-state transformers, present but sometimes implicit in~\cite{CPP09,Hennessy12,FengZ14,DengH13,DengGHM09,DGHM08,HermannsKK14,CR11} to name a few, with behavioural equivalences on distributions.
 We were particularly inspired by the original work of Deng et al.~\cite{DengH13,DengGHM09,DGHM08} as well as~\cite{HermannsKK14}.
 Given a PA $M = (S, \Act, \to)$, consider the labeled transition system $M_{bs} = (\Dis S, \Act, \Tr{})$ with states distributions over the original states of $M$, and transitions $ \Tr{} \,\,\subseteq\,\, \Dis S \times \Act \times \Dis S$ defined by